-In Fall 2005 the Fairbank Center Library became part of the H.C.
-Fung Library which is located in the Knafel Building, Concourse Level, 1737 Cambridge St. The Fung Library brings together the libraries of the former Coolidge Hall, including the Davis Center for Russian and Eurasian Studies Library, the Documentation Center on Contemporary Japan, and the Fairbank Center for Chinese Studies Library, under the aegis of the Social Sciences Program of the Harvard College Library.
+The Fung Library brings together the libraries of the former Coolidge Hall, including the Davis Center for Russian and Eurasian Studies Library, the Documentation Center on Contemporary Japan, and the Fairbank Center for Chinese Studies Library, under the aegis of the Faculty of Arts and Sciences.
 Holdings focus on international politics, foreign relations, foreign policy, economics, sociology, and political science of the respective areas and regions.

 Fairbank Center for Chinese Studies